soulmachines/sm-web-component/README.md

 npm start
 ```

-In a **separate terminal window**, run the npm command to serve the demo folder as a static site.
+In a **separate terminal window**, run the npm command to serve the examples folder as a static site.
 This server can remain running.
 Refresh in browser to view changes - there's no auto-refresh.
 Hard refresh is often required.

 ```
 npm run serve
 ```

-This command will serve the `demo` folder at `http://127.0.0.1:8080`.
-Use the browser's URL bar to navifate directly to the desired demo page.
+This command will serve the `examples` folder at `http://127.0.0.1:8080`.
+Use the browser's URL bar to navifate directly to the desired example page.

 ### Building the output soulmachines.js library